ferdidolot/CLOUD-COMPUTING-CLASS-2018/Lab6_Optional/README.md

 **Q64: How long have you been working on this session ?
 What have been the main difficulties you have faced and how have you solved them?**

 We have worked on this session 4 hours.
-There were no main difficulties for this Lab and we use to referer to the documentation for issues we faced.
+There were no main difficulties for this Lab and we refer to the documentation for issues we faced.